Will more rest lead to a better Brad Brach down the stretch for the Orioles?

 Brach carried a heavy workload in the first half of last season, and Orioles manager Buck Showalter has picked his spots choosing when to use late-inning relievers such as Brach and right-hander Mychal Givens.
 Often that’s been with a lead late, and the Orioles haven’t had many of those situations lately.
 And being without closer Zach Britton and setup man Darren O’Day – both of whom are on the disabled list – makes that effort more paramount.

-“I’m comfortable where we are with him,” Showalter said of Brach’s usage.
+“I’m comfortable where we are with him,” Showalter said of Brach's usage before the reliever converted his first save opportunity since June 2 on Sunday with a perfect ninth inning.
 “And it’s been a challenge with him and [Givens].
 I just refuse to do it.
 I know what it’s like without Zach and without Darren and think about it without them if you don’t protect them, so it maybe it looks like I’m overprotective, but I know what life’s like without them.
 We don’t win that game yesterday [otherwise] with a lot of those situations that come up.”

 Showalter leaned heavily on Brach earlier in the season – especially in Britton’s absence – as he pitched 19 innings in the team’s first 33 games.
-Since then Brach has pitched just 10 1/3 innings over the team’s past 34 games going into Sunday’s series finale against the Cardinals.
+Since then Brach had pitched just 10 1/3 innings over the team’s past 34 games going into Sunday’s series finale against the Cardinals.

 Those numbers coincide with the team’s recent slide.
 A blown save in the Orioles’ 7-6 loss to the Washington Nationals on May 10 started a slide of 24 losses over the next 35 games, and there weren’t many save opportunities along the way.